kiavashfaisali/KFWatchKitAnimations/README.md

 # KFWatchKitAnimations

-This project aims to provide an extremely easy-to-use tool for  Watch developers with which they can create gorgeous, smooth 60 FPS animations in a way that is highly optimized for WatchKit by recording arbitrary animations from an iPhone/iPad Simulator.
+KFWatchKitAnimations provides an extremely easy-to-use tool for  Watch developers with which they can create gorgeous, smooth 60 FPS animations in a way that is highly optimized for WatchKit by recording arbitrary animations from the iOS Simulator.

 Click the image below to be taken to a short introduction video.
 [![KFWatchKitAnimations](http://img.youtube.com/vi/tex2zZXR0M8/0.jpg)](https://www.youtube.com/watch?v=tex2zZXR0M8)